VHAINNOVATIONS/ASRCM/docs/devguide.md

 **Building with Gradle**

 The actual Eclipse project for the ASRC is located in the top level of the repository at the `srcalc` folder.
 The top level of the project folder contains the gradlew.bat and build.gradle files that are required for building the project.
 To use them, execute the command `gradlew build` in command prompt from the same directory.
 After a successful build, a .war file will be built in the path `srcalc\build\libs`.
+If there are many build errors such as problems with the build path, use the command `gradlew eclipse` to build an Eclipse project file.

 **Glassfish**